 Advances in the portability and capability of mobile terminals, together with widespread Long Term Evolution (LTE) networks and WiFi access, have brought rich mobile application experiences to end users.
-Undoubtedly, mobile broadband terminals, such as smart phones, tablets, wireless dongles and some data-intensive apps have caused an exponential increase in mobile Internet Protocol (IP) data usage, and they use up the mobile bandwidth.
-The demand for ubiquitous access to a wealth of media content and services will continue to increase, as indicated in a report by Cisco [2]: the Compound Average Growth Rate (CAGR) of global IP traffic from mobile terminals is 57% from 2014 to 2019, which is triple CAGR from fixed Internet.
+Undoubtedly, mobile broadband terminals, such as smart phones, tablets, wireless dongles and some data-intensive apps have been an exponential increase in mobile Internet Protocol (IP) data usage, which will used up the mobile bandwidth.
+The demand for ubiquitous access to a wealth of media content and services will continue to increase, as indicated in a report by Cisco [1]: the Compound Average Growth Rate (CAGR) of global IP traffic from mobile terminals is 61% from 2013 to 2018, which is triple CAGR from fixed Internet.

 In addition, the resource-constrained mobile terminals, especially with limited battery life, have been a barrier to the improvements of mobile applications and services.
-While new smart phones with bigger screens, faster Central Processing Units (CPUs), and larger storage are launched continually, and the bandwidth of wireless networks has increased hundreds of from the second-generation wireless telephone times technology to the fourth-generation wireless telephone technology in just a few years, the development of batteries has lagged far behind the development of other components in mobile terminals.
+While new smart phones with bigger screens, faster Central Processing Units (CPUs), and larger storage are launched continually, and the bandwidth of wireless networks has increased hundreds of times in just a few years, the development of batteries has lagged far behind the development of other components in mobile terminals.
 In fact, faster CPUs, larger displays and multimedia applications consume more battery energy.
 The limitations of computation resources and sensors are other stumbling blocks for services development.
 Mobile cloud computing and terminal virtualization can help to resolve this issue.

 Mobile cloud computing and terminal virtualization have been the leading technology trends in recent years.
-The increasing usage of mobile computing is evident in the study by Juniper Research, which states that the consumer and enterprise market for cloud-based mobile applications is expected to rise to \$9.5 billion by 2014 [3].
-Mobile cloud computing/terminal virtualization is introduced to resolve the conflicts mentioned above, where the cloud serves as a powerful complement to resource-constrained mobile terminals.
+The increasing usage of mobile computing is evident in the study by Juniper Research, which states that the consumer and enterprise market for cloud-based mobile applications is expected to rise to \$9.5 billion by 2014 [2].
+Mobile cloud computing/terminal virtualization is introduced to resolve the conflicts mentioned above, in which the cloud serves as a powerful complement to resource-constrained mobile terminals.
 Rather than executing all computational and data operations locally, mobile cloud computing/terminal virtualization takes advantage of the abundant resources in cloud platforms to gather, store, and process data for mobile terminals.
 Many popular mobile applications have actually employed cloud computing to provide enhanced services.
-More innovative cloud-based mobile applications like healthcare monitoring and multiplayer online mobile games are also under development.
+More innovative cloud-based mobile applications like healthcare monitoring and massively multiplayer online mobile games are also under development.

 The objective of the paper is to introduce the concept of terminal virtualization and study the related issues and research status.
-On this basis, a proposal terminal virtualization framework is finally presented and discussed on the implementation.
-This framework provides a better transparent experience to users through utilizing various techniques and based on the current terminal OS.
+On this basis, a proposal terminal virtualization framework is finally presented.

 This paper is organized as follows.
-In Section II, we introduce the concept and current status of terminal virtualization.
-In Section III, capabilities and functions extension are analyzed.
-In Section IV, a terminal virtualization framework for mobile networks is presented.
-Implementation method of the proposed framework in detail is presented in Section V. Finally, Section VI summarizes the conclusions.
+In Section 2, we introduce the concept and current status of terminal virtualization.
+In Section 3, capabilities and functions extension are analyzed.
+In Section 4, a terminal virtualization framework for mobile networks is presented.
+Some implementing issues about this framework are discussed in Section 5.
+Finally, Section 6 summarizes the conclusions.